freenas/freenas-docs/userguide/system.rst

   with the ticket.

 * **Subject:** input a descriptive title for the ticket.
-A good "Subject" makes it easy for you and other users to find similar reports.
+A good *Subject* makes it easy for you and other users to find similar reports.

 * **Description:** input a 1 to 3 paragraph summary of the issue